An optimal control problem for the continuity equation arising in smart charging: Introduction

+\textbf{Methodology } The existence of an optimal solution is established by compactness arguments.
+We adopt a duality approach to obtain \eqref{syst_opt_cond_intro}.
+More explicitly, we relax the dynamics \eqref{fk} and the congestion constraint \eqref{congestion_ineq_D}.
+The resulting relaxed problem is then expressed as the dual of another convex problem.
+We show that the system \eqref{syst_opt_cond_intro} is the optimality condition of Problem \eqref{opt:J}.

+\textbf{Literature } Solving the optimal control of a Fokker-Planck equation by means of the duality theory has been well known since decades \cite{fleming1989convex, vinter1993convex}.
+Our work follows the method developed in the seminal work by Benamou and Brenier \cite{benamou2000computational} for optimal transport problems.
+In \cite{benamou2000computational}, a continuity equation is controlled with initial and final constraints; optimality conditions are obtained as a system of PDEs close to \eqref{syst_opt_cond_intro}.
+Similar method and results also in optimal transport are derived in \cite{cardaliaguet2013geodesics}.
+More recently, this approach was applied to solve on optimal control problem of a Fokker-Planck equation under state constraints in the $1$-Wasserstein space \cite{daudin2022optimal,daudin2023optimal}, where Lipschitz regularity results of the optimal control are proved.

-This kind of system \eqref{syst_opt_cond_intro} typically arises in the Mean Field Game Theory (MFG for short).
-This class of problem, introduced by Lasry and Lions \cite{lasry2006stat, lasry2006jeux, lasry2007mean} and Huang, Malhamé and Caines \cite{huang2007large,huang2006large}, describes the interaction between a large population of identical and rational agents in competition.
+The optimality conditions \eqref{syst_opt_cond_intro} typically arises in the Mean Field Game (MFG for short) Theory.
+This class of problems, introduced by Lasry and Lions \cite{lasry2006stat, lasry2006jeux, lasry2007mean} and Huang, Malhamé and Caines \cite{huang2007large,huang2006large}, describes the interaction among a large population of identical and rational agents in competition.
+Mean Field Control (MFC for short) and MFG theories have been extensively used over the last few years as a mathematical tool in electrical engineering.
+More specifically, the optimal control of PDEs applied to smart charging can be found in \cite{le2015optimal,sheppard2017optimal}, and to the management of a population of thermostatically controlled loads in \cite{ghaffari2015modeling,moura2013modeling}.